MINISTRY OF PETROLEUM & NATURAL GAS

 161. Executive Control Over Authorities:

-However, this does not affect the Chief Controller's executive control
+- However, this does not affect the Chief Controller's executive control over subordinate officers.